mrcavalcanti/mosaicoo/docs/sources/basics/glossary.md

   <tr>
     <td style="vertical-align: top">export or import dashboard</td>
     <td>
-      Grafana includes the ability to export your dashboards to a file containing JSON.
+      Mosaicoo includes the ability to export your dashboards to a file containing JSON.
 Community members sometimes share their created dashboards on the <a href="https://grafana.com/grafana/dashboards">Grafana Dashboards page</a>.
 Dashboards previously exported or found on this site may be imported by other users.
     </td>
   </tr>
   <tr>